RasaHQ/rasa/docs/policies.rst

 You can implement the model of your choice by overriding these methods, or initialize ``KerasPolicy`` with pre-defined ``keras model``.

+In order to get reproducible training results for the same inputs you can set the ``random_seed`` attribute of the ``KerasPolicy`` to any integer.
+If the results are not good, try setting to another integer.

 .. _embedding_policy: